Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/DEVLOG-Maya.md

  - Worked on setup, playLevel, button stuff
  - Also worked on Board class a bit
  - Fixed some minor stuff to do with abstraction, inheritence, and useless fields in other classes

+### 2025-06-1 Worked on misc functions throughout files
+ - Worked on getting everything to work.
+Everything.
+ - Worked on JellyJive mouse functions.
+ - Worked on Board class.
+ - Worked on candy displays, sweet, etc
+ - Started working on level function keepPlaying()
+ - Worked for about...
+7.5 hours?
+Ow my eyes